Wife Won’t Talk?

 - My Husband Ignore Me – what should I do?

-• She has a hard time turning off the “mom reflex.”
 She is not always attentive to you because she is preoccupied with the kids.
 It is not that she doesn’t care about you or love you, but is very difficult to stop thinking about them and their needs, even during adult time.
 While it is crucial to have alone time with your wife, understand how challenging it might be for her to refocus her energy on you and don’t take it as a sign of rejection

-• She loves to be cherished.
 Even though you may not be inclined to express yourself emotionally, one way or another you have to let your wife know you love and cherish her.
 Tell her through words – written or spoken, or thoughtful gift or a romantic getaway.
 It doesn’t matter how, just make her feel special.
 Guys may be able to go without many of these things, but to many women this is her oxygen.
 When you cherish her and make her feel important, she feels valued and appreciated as a wife.
 When she does not feel cherished, she may feel resentful or insecure about your relationship.

-• She is sensitive to other women and potential competition.
 Watch how you talk about other women and praise them, even for things that seem benign like, “Wow she’s a good mother.”
 She wants to be the best in your eyes.

 The thought of you praising someone else when you may not praise her enough may make your wife feel that she is not satisfying your needs.